sofiya-90/Codtech_01-25/README.md

 Conclusion
 Our file integrity checker tool is a simple yet powerful way to ensure your files remain untouched.
 By using cryptographic hashing, it provides a reliable method to detect changes and safeguard your data.
 Whether for personal use, work, or security, this tool is a valuable asset to keep your files safe and sound.

+# Task2 : web_application_vulnerability_scanner
+# Tool to scan web application vulnerabilities
+The web_application_vulnerability_scanner is a Python-based tool designed to scan web applications for common vulnerabilities such as SQL Injection and Cross-Site Scripting (XSS).
+The tool leverages the requests and BeautifulSoup libraries to interact with web pages and analyze the forms present in them.
+It helps identify security weaknesses that could potentially be exploited by attackers.

+Description
+The script performs the following key functions:

+Extract Forms:

+The get_forms function retrieves all HTML forms from a given URL.
+It handles both file URLs (e.g., file://) and HTTP/HTTPS URLs.

+For file URLs, it reads the HTML content from the local file system.

+For HTTP/HTTPS URLs, it fetches the content using the requests library.

+Form Details Extraction:

+The get_form_details function extracts useful information from each form, such as the action URL, method (GET or POST), and input fields.

+Submit Forms:

+The submit_form function submits forms with a given payload.
+It handles both GET and POST methods, appending the payload to the relevant input fields.

+Check for SQL Injection:

+The check_sql_injection function tests forms for SQL Injection vulnerabilities by submitting a set of SQL payloads.

+If the response contains the payload, it indicates a potential SQL Injection vulnerability.

+Check for XSS:

+The check_xss function tests forms for XSS vulnerabilities by submitting a set of XSS payloads.

+If the response contains the payload, it indicates a potential XSS vulnerability.

+Check for Other Vulnerabilities:

+The check_other_vulnerabilities function is a placeholder for additional vulnerability checks (e.g., CSRF, Open Redirects) that can be added as needed.

+Main Function:

+The main function orchestrates the scanning process.
+It prompts the user to enter the URL of the web application to scan and consolidates all vulnerabilities found.

+Conclusion
+The web_application_vulnerability_scanner is a powerful and flexible tool that aids in identifying security vulnerabilities in web applications.
+By leveraging common libraries like requests and BeautifulSoup, it is capable of extracting, analyzing, and testing forms for known weaknesses.
+The scanner provides insights into potential security risks and suggests mitigation strategies for each identified vulnerability.

+Developers can further extend this tool by adding more sophisticated checks for additional vulnerabilities and improving payloads to cover a broader range of attack vectors.
+This scanner serves as a valuable resource for enhancing the security posture of web applications, ensuring they are more resilient against common threats.
+You can simply input any web app URL to scan for its vulnerabilities and receive detailed reports of any issues found, or confirmation that no vulnerabilities were detected.
+Happy scanning, and stay secure! 🌐🔐